LogicalTrust/minerva_lib/README.md

 ## building

-Create your own subdirectory in target/ directory, it should contain configuration file (see above) and Makefile (it's minimal set of files needed to generate fuzzer).
+Create your own subdirectory in target/ directory, it should contain configuration file (see above) and Makefile (it's a minimal set of files needed to generate fuzzer).
 Example Makefile looks as follows (/target/toy/Makefile):